 About 10% of the population carries a gene that makes them extremely sensitive to caffeine, according to the study’s authors.
 In this way, they are able to ingest large quantities of caffeine without experiencing its negative effects.

 Ingesting caffeine causes a delay of around an hour before its effects are felt.
 The brain then rapidly receives the caffeine molecules.
 They accomplish this by connecting to receptors that normally receive the sleep-inducing chemical adenosine.
 This blocks the sleep-inducing effects of adenosine at the receptor level.

 Caffeine sensitivity is heritable and depends on the affinity of your adenosine receptors for caffeine.

 How to Minimize these Effects?

-If you don’t want to give up coffee, try to stick to the recommendations for daily consumption.
-Up to 400 milligrams of caffeine per day is considered moderate.
-That equates to two to four cups of brewed coffee per day, depending on your coffee blend.
+If you love coffee and don’t want to give it up, attempt to limit your intake to the recommended amount per day.
+Caffeine consumption of up to 400 mg per day is considered low.
+That’s two to four mugs of brewed coffee a day, depending on your preference.